+A definition marked with one asterisk is also included in the Provincial Development Regulations.

+A definition marked with two asterisks is also included in the Urban and Rural Planning Act, 2000.

+ACCESS means a way used or intended to be used by vehicles, pedestrians or animals in order to go from a street to adjacent or nearby land or to go from that land to the street.

+ACCESSORY BUILDING includes:

-- \A definition marked with one asterisk is also included in the Provincial Development Regulations. - \\A definition marked with two asterisks is also included in the Urban and Rural Planning Act. - \ACCESS means a way used or intended to be used by vehicles, pedestrians or animals in order to go from a street to adjacent or nearby land or to go from that land to the street. - \ACCESSORY BUILDING means a detached subordinate building not used for human habitation, located on the same lot as the main building to which it is an accessory, the use of which is customarily incidental or complementary to the use of the main building or land.
-It may include: - (a) For a residential use, a domestic garage, carport, ramp, shed, greenhouse, cold frame, fuel shed, vegetable storage cellar, shelter for domestic pets, antennae, and/or a portable shelter (see definition) that is used on more than a temporary basis. - (b) For a commercial use, an office, workshop, storage building, garage, or portable shelter, - (c) For an industrial use, an office, workshop, storage building, garage, portable shelter, or ramp. - \ACCESSORY USE means a use that is subsidiary to a permitted or discretionary use and that is customarily expected to occur with the permitted or discretionary use. - \ACT means, unless the context indicates otherwise, the Urban and Rural Planning Act 2000.
+- a detached subordinate building not used as a dwelling, located on the same lot as the main building to which it is an accessory and which has a use that is customarily incidental or complementary to the main use of the building or land, - for residential uses, domestic garages, carports, ramps, sheds, swimming pools, greenhouses, cold frames, fuel sheds, vegetables storage cellars, shelters for domestic pets or radio and television antennae, - (iii) for commercial uses, workshops or garages, and - (iv) for industrial uses, garages, offices, raised ramps and docks.

+ACCESSORY USE means a use that is subsidiary to a permitted or discretionary use and that is customarily expected to occur with the permitted or discretionary use.

+ACT means, unless the context indicates otherwise, the Urban and Rural Planning Act 2000.